yongchaofan/tinyTerm/docs/index.md

 ## Usage notes

 > ### Making Connection
 > Each time a connection is made using the connect dialog, an entry will be added to the Term menu, simply select the menu entry to make the same connection again.
-When choosing serial protocol in connection dialog, available serial ports will be auto detected and added to the ports dropdown list.
 >
+> For serial connections, available serial ports will be auto detected and added to the ports dropdown list in connection dialog.
+>
+> for netconf connections, typing netconf messages is possible but not really practical, it's better to use a text or xml editor to compose the messages and then drag&drop to the terminal window.
+>
 > ### Command Autocompletion
 > When local edit mode is enabled, key presses are not sent to remote host until "Enter" key is pressed, and the input is auto completed using command history, every command typed in local edit mode is added to command history to complete future inputs.
 Command history is saved to tinyTerm.hist at exit, then loaded into memory at the next start of tinyTerm.
 >
-> Default command history file location is %USERPROFILE%\documents\tinyTerm\tinyTerm.hist, copy tinyTerm.hist to the same folder as tinyTerm.exe for portable usage.
+> Command history file is saved as %USERPROFILE%\documents\tinyTerm\tinyTerm.hist by default, copy tinyTerm.hist to the same folder as tinyTerm.exe for portable use.
 Since the command history file is just a plain text file, user can edit the file outside of tinyTerm to put additional commands in the list for command auto-completion.
 For example put all command TL1 commands in the history list to use as a dictionary.
 >
 > ### Batch Automation
 > To automate the execution of commands, simply drag and drop a list of commands from text editor, or select "Run..." from Script menu and select a text file with all the commands to be executed, tinyTerm send one command at a time, wait for prompt string before sending the next command, to avoid overflowing the receive buffer of the remote host or network device.